mras0/mjs/README.md

 Most ES1 and ES3 features should be implemented (to some degree...), but conformance is always work in progress.

+Work on supporting ES5(.1) is slowly under way.

 See the [TODO](TODO.md) file some of the known pain points.

 ## Building